velorientc/git_test7/doc/ReadMe.txt

 TortoiseHg Documentation

-To build this documentation you need sphinx installed.
+To build this documentation you need Sphinx installed.
 On Ubuntu this is the python-sphinx package.
-On Windows your best bet is easy_install.
-To build without warnings, you need sphinx 0.6 or later.
+On Windows your best bet is easy_install or pip.
+To build without warnings, you need Sphinx 0.6 or later.

 To build PDF files you need LaTeX packages.
 On Ubuntu these are texlive-latex-extra, texlive-fonts-recommended and all of their dependencies.
 On Windows the best choice is MiKTeX.

-Once all of the prerequisites are in place, you can use the makefile to build targets: html htmlhelp latex
+Once all of the prerequisites are in place, you can use the makefile to build targets: 'make tml htmlhelp latex'.

-Once LaTeX is built, you have to cd into that output directory and run make all-pdf to build the actual PDF file.
+Once 'latex' is built, you have to cd into that output directory and run 'make all-pdf' to build the actual PDF file.

-Once htmlhelp is built, you have to run the actual help compiler on a Windows machine.
+Once 'htmlhelp' is built, you have to run the actual HTML Help Compiler on a Windows machine.

 On Windows, if you have no make tool you can use build.bat.
-If HTML compiler and miktex are installed you can directly generate chm (build chm) and pdf (build pdf).
+If the HTML Help Compiler and MiKTeX are installed you can directly generate the CHM file ('build chm') and PDF file ('build pdf').

 Hacking the source
 ==================